Rahmati1989/Rahmati1989/README.md

   Tinkering with interaction on https://replit.com/

 Here are some ideas to get you started:
+- 🔭 I'm currently working on ...
+Back-End Mini Projects
 - 🌱 I’m currently learning ...
-Python
+Python & CS
 - 👯 I’m looking to collaborate on ...
-Node.jsn
+ReactJS
 - 🤔 I’m looking for help with ...
-AWS
+Algorithm
 - 💬 Ask me about ...
 Web Devolpment
-- 📫 How to reach me: ... (https://www.linkedin.com/in/rafiullah-rahmati-70958118a/)
+- 📫 How to reach me: ... (https://www.linkedin.com/in/rafiullah-rahmati-70958118a/), RahmatiRafi@gmail.com
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
-I am about to finish my school soon -->
+I am about to finish my school.
+-->